Forestry and Wood Science (Master of Science)

 What competences and skills will you acquire?

-By the end of your studies you will be able to understand complex ecological issues and identify interdependencies.
-You will be able to estimate the dynamic reactions of ecosystems to various environmental and disturbance factors and derive consequences for their protection and forest management.
+After completing your studies, you will be able to understand complex ecological issues and identify interrelationships.
+You can assess the dynamic reactions of ecosystems to various environmental and disturbance factors and derive consequences for their protection and forestry management.

-You will also learn to evaluate natural, technical and operational production conditions and to develop concepts for the production and sustainable use of forest resources.
-On top of this, you will gain individual in-depth knowledge from your chosen specializations.
+You have also learned to evaluate natural, technical and operational production conditions and to develop concepts for the production and sustainable use of forest resources.
+It goes without saying that you include the influences of increasing globalisation and advancing digitalisation in your considerations.
+In addition, you will gain in-depth knowledge from the optional modules you have chosen.

 How do you apply for a place of study?

-During the application period you can apply for a place in the winter semester via the application portal TUMonline.
-Simply upload your documents for admission to the Forestry and Wood Science degree program directly in the portal.
+During the application period you can easily apply for a place in the winter semester via the application portal TUMonline.
+You simply upload your documents for admission to the Forestry and Wood Science degree programme directly on the portal.

-The prerequisite for application is a qualified bachelor's degree of at least six semesters or an at least equivalent degree in the fields of forest science and resource management or a comparable course of study at a German or foreign university.
+The prerequisite for application is a qualified Bachelor's degree of at least six semesters or an at least equivalent degree in the fields of forestry and resource management or a comparable degree programme that you have obtained at a German or foreign university.

-In a subsequent aptitude assessment we will check whether you have the necessary prerequisites and motivation for the program.
+In a subsequent aptitude assessment we check whether you have the necessary prerequisites for the degree programme.

-If you are subsequently admitted, you still have to submit some certified copies of your certificates in paper form for enrolment.
+If you are subsequently admitted to the programme, you still have to submit the application for enrolment and some certified copies of your certificates in paper form.